lter/im-manual/site-identifier.md

 |Country|The country (or continent) associated with the location of the research site||

 ## What happens when we need to update the information? ##
-When a site moves institutions or needs to update partners, simply request a change to ROR metdata through the [ROR update form](https://docs.google.com/forms/d/e/1FAIpQLSdJYaMTCwS7muuTa-B_CnAtCSkKzt19lkirAKG4u7umH9Nosg/viewform).
+When a site moves institutions or needs to update partners, simply request a change to ROR metadata through the [ROR update form](https://docs.google.com/forms/d/e/1FAIpQLSdJYaMTCwS7muuTa-B_CnAtCSkKzt19lkirAKG4u7umH9Nosg/viewform).
 The sites identifier will remain the same, but parent institution or other metadata will be updated.